-Component Prefix Classifications and Descriptions
+1. Component Prefix Classifications and Descriptions

-The component item numbers consist of up to six characters and appear as part of a component's symbol on the schematic.
-The first two characters indicate the general class of component and the remaining characters are a mnemonic for the function.
-For example, CD is the code for all time delay relays and SR stands for safety reset.
+Component item numbers consist of up to six characters and appear as part of a component's symbol on the schematic.
+The first two characters indicate the general class of component, and the remaining characters are a mnemonic for the function.
+For example, "CD" is the code for all time delay relays, and "SR" stands for safety reset.
 Thus, CDSR is a time delay relay that serves as a safety reset.

-The following are descriptions of the electrical components used in Milnor® machines.
-Descriptions are in alphabetical order of the component class code (two character prefix).
+The following are descriptions of electrical components used in Milnor[®] machines.
+Descriptions are in alphabetical order by the component class code (two character prefix).